Bloggbild för: Ultimate Guide to Rosacea

 Stomach and liver health

-There is often a connection between skin diseases – including rosacea, acne, dermatitis and psoriasis – and inflammatory diseases in the gastrointestinal tract, such as leaky gut syndrome, ulcerative colitis, SIBO symptoms, Crohn's disease and celiac disease.
+There is often a connection between skin conditions – including rosacea, acne, dermatitis and psoriasis – and inflammatory diseases in the gastrointestinal tract, such as leaky gut syndrome, ulcerative colitis, SIBO symptoms, Crohn's disease and celiac disease.

-The specific cause of rosacea is, as mentioned, still unknown, but there is usually a connection with the stomach and/or liver.
+The specific cause of rosacea is, as mentioned, still unknown but there is usually a connection with the stomach and/or liver.

 Some believe that skin problems come from the liver and intestinal tract, for example eczema, psoriasis, rosacea, vitiligo and age spots.